navigatecommerce/module-core/README.md

 php bin/magento setup:static-content:deploy
 ```

-Run compile if your store in Product mode:
+Run below command if your store in the production mode:

 ```
 php bin/magento setup:di:compile
 ```

-### 2. Copy and paste
+### 2. Manual Installation

-If you don't want to install via composer, you can use this way.
+If you prefer to install this module manually, kindly follow the steps described below -

 - Download [the latest version here](https://github.com/navigatecommerce/module-core/archive/refs/heads/main.zip)
 - Extract `main.zip` file to `app/code/Navigate/Core` ; You should create a folder path `app/code/Navigate/Core` if not exist.
-- Go to Magento root folder and run upgrade command line to install `Navigate_Core`:
+- Go to Magento root directory and execute upgrade command to install `Navigate_Core`:

 ```
 php bin/magento setup:upgrade